-In 2015, the City amended its Solid Waste and Recycling Collection Franchise Agreement with Waste Management Inc. of Florida (WM).
-On an annual basis, WM pays a lump-sum fee to the City to monitor the contract for quality assurance to ensure that pick up schedules, cleanup practices, and reasonable quality control measures are adhered to by WM.
+In 2015, the City renewed its Solid Waste and Recycling Collection Franchise Agreement with Waste Management Inc. of Florida (WM).
+On an annual basis, WM pays a lump-sum fee to the City to monitor the contract for quality assurance to ensure that pick up schedules, clean-up practices, and reasonable quality control measures are adhered to by WM.